Tips on How to Reduce Air Consumption During Scuba Diving

 Stay in Shape and consume Less Air!

 Now, if you are severely overweight and completely out of shape, then it’s pretty obvious what you can do yourself.
 Lose some weight and get some exercise onto the menu, and you will see steady progress with regards to avoid to use more air during a dive.
+Staying in shape is probably the best way for improving your air consumption when scuba diving.

 Control the air consumption factors